Sophia Duleep Singh: Early life

 Queen Victoria was fond of Duleep Singh and his family, particularly Sophia, who was her goddaughter, and encouraged her and her sisters to become socialites.
 Sophia, with her fashionable address, wore Parisian dresses, bred championship dogs, pursued photography and cycling, and attended parties.

 After a period of ill health, her father died in a rundown Paris hotel on 22 October 1893 at age 55.
-She inherited substantial wealth from her father at his death in 1893, and in 1898 Queen Victoria, her godmother, granted her a grace and favour apartment in Faraday House, Hampton Court.
+She inherited substantial wealth from her father at his death in 1893, but she and her siblings were put under the guardianship of Arthur Craigie Oliphant until they reached their majorities.
+Age 17, Singh was sent to a school in Brighton.

+In 1898 Queen Victoria, her godmother, granted Sophia and her sisters Bamba and Catherine a grace and favour apartment in Faraday House, Hampton Court with a £200 a year allowance for expenses.
 Singh did not initially live in Faraday House; she stayed at the Manor House in Old Buckenham, near her brother Prince Frederick.

-The British government lessened their vigilant watch on the shy, silent, grief-stricken Singh, which proved a misjudgment.
+The British government lessened their vigilant watch on the shy, silent, grief-stricken Singh, which proved a misjudgement.
 She made a secret trip to India with her sister, Bamba, to attend the 1903 Delhi Durbar, where she was ignored.
 This impressed on Singh the futility of public and media popularity, and she returned to England determined to change her course.
 During a 1907 trip to India, she visited Amritsar and Lahore and met relatives.
 This visit was a turning point in her life, as she faced the realities of poverty in India and what her family had lost by choosing to surrender.
 In India, Singh hosted a "purdah party" in Shalimar Bagh in Lahore (her grandfather's capital).
 During the visit, all the while shadowed by British agents, she encountered Indian independence activists such as Gopal Krishna Gokhale and Lala Lajpat Rai and expressed sympathy for their cause.
 Singh admired Rai, and his imprisonment by the authorities on "charges of sedition" turned Sophia against the British Raj.

 In 1909 her brother bought Blo' Norton Hall in South Norfolk for himself and a house in Blo' Norton, Thatched Cottage, for his sisters.
 That year, Sophia attended a farewell party at the Westminster Palace Hotel for Mahatma Gandhi.